Responsive Nonprofit Moves Management

 Major donors are a smaller group to manage, so you have the opportunity to offer them unique points of connection.
 As you find out what they’re most interested in and what motivates them to be involved with your organization, you can create experiences to delight them.

 Some moves will be incredibly personalized, like asking a former librarian to help you choose books for your after-school program, or inviting a local history enthusiast to explore your archives.
-These moves are high-impact and determined only by what’s possible and what you think your donor would appreciate.
+These moves are high-impact and determined only by what you think your donor would appreciate.

 • Invitations to donor events